pepkit/divcfg/README.md

   singularity_image: path/to/images/image
 ```

 Now, this variable will be available for use in a template as `{SINGULARITY_IMAGE}`.
-This makes sense to put in the `compute` section because it doesn't change for differnet sizes of input files.
+This makes sense to put in the `compute` section because it doesn't change for different sizes of input files.
 The other pipeline interface section that is available to templates is `resources`.
 This section uses a list of *resource packages* that vary based on sample input size.
 We use these in existing templates to adjust the amount of resources we need to request from a resource manager like SLURM.
 For example: `{MEM}`, `{CORES}`, and `{TIME}` are all defined in this section, and they vary for different input file sizes.

 [Read more about pipeline_interface.yaml here](http://looper.readthedocs.io/en/latest/pipeline-interface.html).

 *project_config.yaml*.
 Finally, project-level variables can also be populated from the `compute` section of a project config file.
+We don't recommend using this and it is not yet well documented, but it would enable you to make project-specific compute changes (such as billing a particular project to a particular SLURM resource account).

 # 4. Using docker or singularity containers